viktorasri/nordpass-app/README.md

 ### Structure and UI

 The chosen file structure is focused for easier maintainability and scalability, where I've nested every component with its style and seperated page, generic and ui components.
+In addition to every component having its .scss nearby all generic .scss is kept in styles folder where variables, utilities and global styles are seperated.

 ### Scripts